VladCheremnykh/CarND-MPC-Project/README.md

 This data after being transformed into the vehicle map space, with new cross track error and orientation error calculated, is then passed into the MPC (Model Predictive Control) solve routine.
 It returns, the two new actuator values, with steering and acceleration (i.e. throttle) and the MPC predicted path (plotted in green in the simulator).

 Constraint costs were applied to help the optimiser select an optimal update.
-Emphasis was place on minimising orientation error and actuations, in particular steering (to keep the lines smooth).
+Emphasis was placed on minimising orientation error and actuations, in particular steering (to keep the lines smooth).

 ```
    // Reference State Cost